06 Safeguarding children, young people and vulnerable adults policy

 - behaved towards a child in a way that indicates they may pose a risk of harm to children

-- behaved or may have behaved in a way that indicates they may not be suitable to work with
+- behaved or may have behaved in a way that indicates they may not be suitable to work with children

 Informing

-their equivalent until they get a response- which should be within 3-4 hours of the event.
-Together they should form a view about what immediate actions are taken to ensure the safety of the children
+designated person contacts their equivalent until they get a response- which should be within 3-4 hours of the event.
+Together they should form a view about what immediate actions are taken to ensure

-and staff in the setting, and what is acceptable in terms of fact-finding.
+the safety of the children and staff in the setting, and what is acceptable in terms of fact-finding.

 - It is essential that no investigation occurs until and unless the LADO has expressly given consent for this to occur, however,

-setting.
+within the setting.

-- The Local Authority Designated Officer (LADO) is contacted as soon as possible and within one working day.
-If the LADO is on leave
+- The LADO is contacted as soon as possible and within one working day.
+If the LADO is on leave or cannot be contacted the LADO team

-or cannot be contacted the LADO team manager is contacted and/or advice sought from the point of entry safeguarding team/mash/point of contact, according to local arrangements.
+manager is contacted and/or advice sought from the point of entry safeguarding team/mash/point of contact, according to local arrangements.

-- A child protection referral is made by the designated person if required.
-The LADO, line managers and local safeguarding
+- A child protection referral is made if required.
+The LADO, line managers and local safeguarding children’s services can advise on

-children’s services can advise on whether a child protection referral is required.
+whether a child protection referral is required.

 allegation